HarikalarKutusu/cv-tbox-split-maker/README.md

 # Common Voice Toolbox - Split Maker

-A collection of scripts to create alternative splits, to check important measures in multiple Common Voice relases, languages and alternate splitting strategies.
+A collection of scripts to create alternative splits, to check important measures in multiple Common Voice releases, languages and alternate splitting strategies.

-This tooling will be part of ToolBox, released separately.
+This tooling will be part of ToolBox, to be released separately.
 It will evantually be transformed into a more generalized script in the core.

 In the current state the toolchain is:

-cv-tbox-split-maker (create splits) => cv-tbox-dataset-compiler (compiles statistics) => cv-tbox-dataset-analyzer (web interface/visualization tool for statistics)
+[cv-tbox-split-maker](https://github.com/HarikalarKutusu/cv-tbox-split-maker) (create splits) => [cv-tbox-dataset-compiler](https://github.com/HarikalarKutusu/cv-tbox-dataset-compiler) (compile detailed statistics) => [cv-tbox-dataset-analyzer](https://github.com/HarikalarKutusu/cv-tbox-dataset-analyzer) (web interface/visualization tool for statistics)

-PS: This repository has been renamed from "Common Voice Diversity Check" into "Common Voice Toolbox - Split Maker"
+Note: This repository has been renamed from "Common Voice Diversity Check" into "Common Voice Toolbox - Split Maker"

 ## Why?